-- 6. To select another console, repeat steps 4 and 5.
-You can also use the Shift key to select multiple groups. - 7.
-Click on "Save" to complete the procedure.
+- 4. To select another console, repeat steps 2 and 3.
+You can also use the "Shift" key to select multiple groups. - 5.
+Click on "Save" to complete the procedure, or continue to the "Devices ACL" tab.

-▼ To Select Devices for a User
+▼ To Select Devices ACL for a User

-The User Device form allows you to assign one or more consoles for the current user.
+The Devices ACL form allows you to assign one or more consoles for the current user.